yourbasic/api/README.md

 the tricky semantics of a Bloom filter probabilistic membership test.

 Once in a while, an example can fully replace a more standard API element.
-Take a look this [DFS example][graphdfs], which shows how to implement a depth-first search.
+Take a look this [DFS implementation example][graphdfs], which shows how to implement a depth-first search.
 Implementing DFS as a function with callbacks is really messy.
 There are at least four different points in the code where you may want to insert actions.
 Let's face it, occasionally cut and paste